xuanxu/starmatrix/README.rst

     $ pip install intergalactic

-This will also install some dependencies if they are not found in the system: *numpy*, *scipy* and *yaml*
+This will also install some dependencies if they are not found in the system: *numpy*, *scipy* and *pyyaml*

 A previous installation can be upgraded to the latest version with::